druidfi/stonehenge/README.md

 ## Stop or shutdown Stonehenge

-Stonehenge will be started on boot by default if not stopped before.
+Note: Stonehenge will be started on boot by default if not stopped before.

 To stop Stonehenge: